dgroomes/spring-kafka-java-15-bug/README.md

 # spring-kafka-bug

-A "hello world" demo of Spring for Apache Kafka that illustrates an issue (which I don't understand yet) due to Java 15 (classloading?).
+A "hello world" demo of Spring for Apache Kafka that illustrates an issue (which I don't understand yet) due to Java 12+ (classloading?).

+NOTE: I named this repo `spring-kafka-java-15-bug` but I've narrowed down the bug to the difference between Java 11 to Java 12.

 ## Bug